CollinsNyatundo/Analyzing-Historical-Revenue-Data-and-Building-a-Dashboard/README.md

 ## Overview

 The **Analyzing Historical Revenue Data and Building a Dashboard** project focuses on analyzing historical revenue data to extract actionable insights and trends.
 The project culminates in developing an interactive dashboard visualising key financial metrics, enabling stakeholders to make informed, data-driven decisions.
-By utilising data analysis and visualisation techniques, this project enhances the understanding of revenue patterns over time.
+This project enhances the understanding of revenue patterns over time by utilising data analysis and visualisation techniques.

 ## Table of Contents